stefanofa/awesome/TOPICS.md

 ## vercel-postgres

 *   [drizzle-team/drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - Headless TypeScript ORM with a head.
 Runs on Node, Bun and Deno.
 Lives on the Edge and yes, it's a JavaScript ORM too 😅

-## vue

-*   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
-You can use it with React, Vue, or any other JavaScript application.

-*   [alovajs/alova](https://github.com/alovajs/alova) - Request strategy library for MVVM libraries such as Vue.js, React.js and Svelte.js

 ## alova